RicherYang/RY-Nice-Upload-FileName/readme.txt

 == Changelog ==

+= 1.0.6 - 2023/02/13 =
+* Change the file extension lowercase.

 = 1.0.5.1 - 2022/07/16 =
 * Change plugin info.

 = 1.0.4 - 2019/04/15 =
-* Only change filename if not english or number letter
+* Only change filename if not english or number letter.

 = 1.0.3 - 2018/03/18 =
 * Change plugin info.